Horsford, Sonya D. (sdh2150)Skip to content Skip to main navigation

-Horsford, S. D. (in press, 2019).
+Horsford, S. D. (2019).
 School integration in the New Jim Crow: Opportuity or oxymoron?
 Educational Policy.
 PEA Yearbook 2019.

 Horsford, S. D. (2017).
 Making America’s schools great now: Reclaiming democracy and activist leadership under Trump.
 Journal of Educational Administration and History, 50(1).

 Sampson, C., & Horsford, S. D. (2017).
 Putting the public back into public education: Community advocacy and education leadership under the Every Student Succeeds Act.
 Journal of School Leadership, 27(5), 725-754.

 Horsford, S. D. (2017).
 A race to the top from the bottom of the well?
 The paradox of race in U.S. education reform.
 The Educational Forum, 81(2), 136-147.